rhiga2/AIHawaii/papers/deeplearning/deeplearning.md

 ## Discussion Points
 - What are the advantages of deep learning over traditional machine learning methods?
+- What are the key reasons behind the recent success of deep learning?
+    - Large datasets
+    - Powerful GPUs and bettet compute
+- What are filter banks?
+    - Multiple kernels
 - Describe backapropagation and stochastic gradient descent
 - Why was backpropagation forsaken by the machine learning community in the 1990s?
 - What are the key ideas behind convulutional neural networks?